 Understanding the competitive landscape in search will give you more ideas for further developing your strategy and identifying particular keywords to target.
 With the insights from BrightEdge and the Google Analytics integration and behavior data, this will help you create a powerhouse content strategy.

 The BrightEdge Platform has data collected from organic search to help you better understand where you can make improvements to boost rankings and what your projected return can be from certain optimization and content strategies.

-You can look at the data from Google Analytics and BrightEdge to help prioritize your organic effort based on current page performance; for example, pages that are currently ranking high and have good engagement do not need to be worked on right now, but pages that have ranking within striking distance (Blended Rank 7-20), but low engagement might be the best pages to optimize first.
+You can look at the data from Google Analytics integration with BrightEdge to help prioritize your organic effort based on current page performance; for example, pages that are currently ranking high and have good engagement do not need to be worked on right now, but pages that have ranking within striking distance (Blended Rank 7-20), but low engagement might be the best pages to optimize first.
 BrightEdge Recommendations will prioritize a list of actions for you based on impact and potential to improve page rankings.

 Communicate successes and tie SEO effort to business outcomes

 BrightEdge StoryBuilder has robust and flexible visualization capabilities that can help you make data-driven decisions and elevate the importance of the website.
-Use executive dashboards to showcase the positive impact on brand equity and revenue from website optimization efforts or build convincing business cases for additional resources.
+Use executive customizable dashboards to showcase the positive impact on brand equity and revenue from website optimization efforts or build convincing business cases for additional resources.

 StoryBuilder blends search engine, web analytics, and proprietary BrightEdge data to show how your content aligns with customers’ search intent, drives business outcome, and impacts brand equity.

 The Google Analytics integration with BrightEdge empowers digital marketers to create meaningful experiences through their website and search.
 Understanding how to use these two platforms together can help any organization build a stronger site and develop the campaigns that will boost their bottom line.